What is AI in the automotive industry?

 Vehicle operation and service

 Once a vehicle is put into operation, there are many opportunities for generative AI and other AI-powered systems to add value to OEMs, suppliers, dealers and drivers alike.
 The reality is these areas are relatively new and only very few OEMs are deploying these capabilities today.
 The increased adoption of connected cars and increased prevalence of digital sensor data in more systems means these capabilities of automotive artificial intelligence are likely to grow in popularity in the years ahead.
+Here are four major categories to consider:

-Failure analysis and Predictive maintenance
+Failure analysis and AI-powered Predictive maintenance

 Today, vehicle service and repair is largely reactive in the automotive industry: something breaks, and the driver brings the vehicle in for service.
 Some systems today will cause a malfunction indicator light (MIL) commonly referred to as the dreaded “Check Engine” light to indicate there is some problem, but most of those systems only activate once a failure has already occurred.
 The opportunity is to proactively monitor more vehicle systems to deliver predictive maintenance in advance of the failure.
 Predictive maintenance offers the driver a better experience and enables the OEM and the dealer service department to deliver an impressive experience, building customer loyalty and increasing driver safety.
-Commercial vehicles are more attuned to this capability as downtime in goods transportation has a direct financial cost, but this is not widespread in private vehicles.
-As AI technology continues to encompass more systems, predictive maintenance is one of the opportunities that remains an untapped opportunity.
+Commercial vehicles are more attuned to this capability as downtime in goods transportation has a direct financial cost, but this is not widespread in private vehicles As AI technology continues to encompass more systems, predictive maintenance is one of the opportunities that remains an untapped opportunity.

 Personalized in-car experiences